Pennsylvania Navy: Service

-By 1782, the devastation inflicted on Pennsylvanian merchant shipping by British warships and privateers spurred Philadelphia's merchants to petition for better naval defenses.
+By 1782, the devastating losses inflicted on Pennsylvanian merchant shipping by British warships and privateers led Philadelphia merchants to petition for better naval defenses.
 This resulted in the commissioning of Hyder Ally, which was outfitted by the merchants and placed under the command of the Continental Navy's Joshua Barney.
-After she captured HMS General Monk, Barney took over her command, renaming her Washington.
+After she captured HMS General Monk on April 8 at the Battle of Delaware Bay, Barney took over her command, renaming her Washington.
 After a trip to the West Indies, she was sold to the Continental Navy.
 Hyder Ally continued to patrol without significant success.
 By February 1783, with peace appearing to near, most of the state's ships had been sold and its sailors dismissed.
 On April 10, 1783, the Supreme Executive Council ordered the remaining armed vessels to be disposed of.

 Flags

 The flags of the Pennsylvania navy were overseen by the Pennsylvania Navy Board.
 The board reported to the Pennsylvania Provincial Assembly's Committee of Safety.
 In July 1775, the President of the Committee of Safety was Benjamin Franklin.
 At that time, the committee ordered the construction of gunboats that would eventually need flags as part of their equipment.
 As late as October 1776, Captain William Richards was still writing to the Committee of Safety to request the design that he could use to order flags for the navy.

 Betsy Ross was one of those hired to make flags for the Pennsylvania State Navy.
 An entry dated May 29, 1777, in the records of the Pennsylvania Navy Board, includes an order to pay her for her work.
 It is worded as follows: